 Step 2: Submit Application

 If you possess the qualifications we're looking for and want to join an amazing community of fellow trainers, we want to get to know you!
 Our application (below) gives you an opportunity to tell us about your experience and motivations for becoming a PST.
-We will respond to your application after reviewing it.
+Please include on your application some challenges you’ve faced as a Scrum Master and how you and your teams have dealt with them.
+Applications will be reviewed and follow-up conversations will be scheduled to determine next steps.
+If you are invited to move to the next step, a passing score on the PSM II assessment will be needed before joining a train-the-trainer course.

 Fee: There is no application fee.
-Instead, a score of 95% on PSM I is needed to submit your application. ($150 per attempt)
+Instead, a score of 95% on PSM I assessment is needed to submit your application ($150 USD per attempt).

 Scrum.org invites qualified trainer candidates to attend a designated train-the-trainer (TTT) course.
-Do not register as a trainer candidate for a TTT-qualifying course until your application has been reviewed.
-The TTT for PSM is a special 3-day event consisting of a 2-day Professional Scrum Master course followed by a 1-day session for trainer candidates.
-All candidates are evaluated and given feedback by the instructor and will need instructor approval to continue.
+Do not register as a trainer candidate for a TTT-qualifying course until your application has been approved.
+The TTT for PSM is a special 3-day event consisting of a 2-day Professional Scrum Master course followed by a 1-day session for trainer candidates only.
+All candidates are evaluated and given feedback by the instructor.
+Instructor approval is required to continue the PST process.

 Note that trainers in secondary markets

-Following the training, we delve deeper into your knowledge, training skills, and ways you plan to contribute to the PST community.
+Once candidates attend the training and receive instructor and Scrum.org approval to move to the next step, we delve deeper into your knowledge, training skills, and your plans to contribute to the PST community.

-- Achieve at least a 95% score on the PSM II assessment (limit of 2 attempts within 6 months).
+- Achieve at least a 95% score on the PSM III assessment (limit of 2 attempts within 6 months).

-- Take part in an online interview with a Scrum.org staff member and receive approval for moving forward.
+- Take part in an online one-hour interview with a Scrum.org staff member and receive approval to move forward.

 - Take part in an online one-hour peer-review with a panel of existing PSTs and pass peer-evaluation.